ministryofjustice/moj-frontend/docs/components/carry-out-an-action/_overview.md

 - a confirmation screen with details in a [GOV.UK summary list](https://design-system.service.gov.uk/components/summary-list/) and [GOV.UK textarea](https://design-system.service.gov.uk/components/textarea/) for users to provide further explanation
 - a confirmation screen with details in a [GOV.UK summary list](https://design-system.service.gov.uk/components/summary-list/), [GOV.UK radios](https://design-system.service.gov.uk/components/radios/) and a [GOV.UK textarea](https://design-system.service.gov.uk/components/textarea/) conditionally revealed for users to explain more

-You may need to create further variations depending on your user needs.
-For example, in the Non-standard crime claims (NSCC) service in LAA there is a variation of a confirmation screen with details in summary list, checkboxes for user to select multiple options, and a textarea for users to provide further explanation.
+You may need to create further variations depending on user needs.
+For example, in the 'Non-standard crime claims (NSCC)' service in LAA there's a variation of a confirmation screen with details in summary list, checkboxes for user to select multiple options, and a textarea for users to provide further explanation.

 ### Contribute to this component
 You can help develop this component by adding information to the [‘carry out an action’ Github discussion]({{ githuburl }}).
 This helps other people to use it in their service.